genevaers/DevOps/README.md

 ### Tagging the release
 You can run the tagging script:
-1. In the SH directory of DevOps run the generated script TAGREL.sh.
+1. In the SH directory of DevOps run the generated script TagRel.sh.
     ```
-    ./TAGBUILD.sh
+    ./TagRel.sh
     ```
 or submit the tagging JCL: